Cody Wilson: Hatreon

-Coast Runner Industries

-Wilson founded Coast Runner Industries in February 2023.
-The "Coast Runner" is a CNC milling machine capable of making a wide variety of CNC milled items.
-Coast Runner Industries was founded in February 2023 by Cody Wilson, Garret Walliman and others, and debuted its first product, the CR-1, on Kickstarter in February 2024.

-In May 2024, San Diego County, joined by The Giffords Law Center, brought suit against Coast Runner in California state court for violating a state law "blocking gun-making milling machines."

 Political and economic views

 Wilson claims an array of influences from anti-state and libertarian political thinkers including mutualist theorist Pierre-Joseph Proudhon, paleolibertarian anarcho-capitalists like Austrian School economist Hans-Hermann Hoppe, and classical liberals such as Frederic Bastiat.
 His political thought has been compared to the "conservative revolutionary" ideas of Ernst Jünger.
 Jacob Siegel wrote that "Cody Wilson arrives at a place where left, right—and democracy—disappear" and that he oscillates "somewhere between anarch and anarchist".

 Wilson is an avowed crypto-anarchist, and has discussed his work in relation to the cypherpunks and Timothy May's vision.
 He did not vote in the 2016 United States presidential election.
 He frequently cites the work of post-Marxist thinkers in public comments, especially that of Jean Baudrillard, whom he has claimed as his "master".
-Asked during an interview with Popular Science if the Sandy Hook Elementary School shooting affected his thinking or plans in any way, Wilson responded:... understanding that rights and civil liberties are something that we protect is also understanding that they have consequences that are also protected, or tolerated.
+Asked during an interview with Popular Science if the Sandy Hook Elementary School shooting affected his thinking or plans in any way, Wilson responded: "understanding that rights and civil liberties are something that we protect is also understanding that they have consequences that are also protected, or tolerated.
 The exercise of civil liberties is antithetical to the idea of a completely totalizing state.
-That's just the way it is.
+That's just the way it is."